Value Based Pricing: The Power of Being Value Based If You’re a Cost Plus Business 🔋

 The advantages of a value-based pricing b2b strategy

 This is a strategy, approach, and tool kit all in one.
-Helping salespeople defend themselves against a procurement team only interested in lowering their costs.
+Thus, helping salespeople defend themselves against a procurement team only interested in lowering their costs.

 Value-based pricing b2b is a way sales teams can get the full price by helping explain to customers the economic value of the offer in simple terms.

 Consumer value-based pricing is also critical and applicable to B2C businesses under margin pressure too.
 Why?
-Because consumers are human’s and human’s don’t understand absolute value.
+Because consumers are humans.
+Humans don’t understand absolute value.
 Value needs to be explained in relative terms for us to understand it.
-Not shoved down throats using a cookie cutter approach.
+Not shoved down throats using a cookie-cutter approach.

 I find that B2C businesses that haven’t done a good job understanding what consumers value offer blanket promos and excessive discounts, hoping this will drive volume.
 Often it doesn’t.
 Because consumers don’t appreciate discounts on things, they weren’t going to buy anyway.